kelno/convert_jellyfin_library/README.md

 Batch-optimise my video library so every file direct-plays on my devices, and hopefully most others as well.

 This script ensure the following:
-- Video is using an mkv container
+- Video is using a webm container
-- Video codec is AV1
+- Video codec is AV1 (controlled by command line)
-- Audio codec is opus in stereo.
+- Audio codec is opus in stereo
 - Subtitles are converted to webVTT format
-- Subtitles files matching <video_name.srt> are also automatically added to the container (But not removed yet!)
+- Subtitles files matching <video_name.srt> are also automatically added to the container (but not removed as of writing)

 Key features
 ------------